Congressional District # 13

 EPA began additional investigative work in the deep groundwater aquifer in April 2011.
 EPA installed new intermediate and deep monitoring wells in February-May 2012, and will collect quarterly samples until January 2015.
 EPA will then use that data to evaluate site conditions with respect to contamination in the intermediate and deep groundwater aquifers.
 EPA plans to issue a proposed cleanup plan for public comment in mid-2015 and then a ROD to select a cleanup approach for the intermediate and deep groundwater aquifers in August 2015.

 EPA held a public meeting on its proposed cleanup plan on July 22, 2009, and received numerous comments on the Proposed Plan.

 EPA went door-to-door in 2011 during the early portion of the vapor and tap water sampling events and was able to assist with the collection of samples.

-In August 2012, EPA made phone calls to answer residents' questions related to vapor intrusion mitigation systems and the public water connections.
+In August 2012, EPA made telephone calls to answer residents' questions related to vapor intrusion mitigation systems and the public water connections.

-From April-October 2013, EPA responded to phone calls from residents concerning the in situ injection work and the yard restoration processes related to the water main extension work.
+From April-October 2013, EPA responded to telephone calls from residents concerning the in situ injection work and the yard restoration processes related to the water main extension work.